valentinsix/ML-Bagging-Boosting/README.md

-# basic_ML_notebooks
+# ML-Bagging-Boosting
-Some basic notebooks from some courses I followed while learning ML.
+Some basic notebooks from some ML courses I followed.
+These notebooks help to understand Bagging and Boosting methods for ML algorithms.